SusanGrace1/02.-Power-BI_Limestone-Company-Analytics/README.md

 * GitHub

 ### Power BI Report Visuals

 The following screenshots showcase the key pages of the Power BI report, providing a visual overview of the analysis:
-### Key Report Pages

-The following screenshots showcase the key pages of the Power BI report, providing a visual overview of the analysis: